 Collection of Personal Data

-– When one accesses and uses our website www.astgroupplc.com;
+• When one accesses and uses our website www.astgroupplc.com; and

-The following is an indicative (but non-exhaustive) list of the personal data that we collect and process:
+The following is an indicative list of personal data that We collect and process:

-– Details of identity including name, surname, employer, title, position and marital status;
+• details of identity including name, surname, employers’ details, title, designation and marital status;

-– Contact data such as e-mail address, residential address, skype contact, telephone and mobile numbers;
+• contact details such as e-mail address, residential address, skype name, telephone and mobile numbers;

-– In case of corporate clients; we may collect identity and contact data in relation to directors and/or legal and judicial representatives;
+• in case of corporate clients, We may collect identification details and contact details pertaining to the directors and/or legal and judicial representatives of legal entities;

-– Technical data encompassing internet protocol (IP) address, login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices which you (irrespective of whether you are a client or otherwise) use to access and browse the our website;
+• technical data encompassing internet protocol (IP) address, login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices which a data subject uses to access and browse Our website;

 Lawfulness of Processing

-Personal data will be processed based on the following legal grounds:
+Personal data will be processed on the basis of the following legal grounds:

-– When the data subject has given consent to the processing of his/her personal data for one or more specific purposes;
+• when the data subject has given consent to the processing of his/her personal data for one or more specific purposes; and

-Kindly note that special categories of data, which include information about the data subject’s racial or ethnic original, political views, religious or political beliefs, trade union membership, genetic, biometric or health data, sexual orientation and data related to your conviction and offences; are not typically processed.
-However, we may come across some of the above mentioned information when collecting data of our employees when we are required by applicable laws and obligations to collect and store such information (e.g. for processing of payroll)
+Kindly note that special categories of data, which include information about the data subject’s racial or ethnic original, political views, religious or political beliefs, trade union membership, genetic, biometric or health data, sexual orientation and data related to your conviction and offences are not typically processed.
+However, We may be required to collect special categories of data in specific scenarios such as from our employees to process payroll.
+Such data shall be collected and processed as required by applicable legislation.

 Purposes for Processing Personal Data

-– Establishing and maintaining the business relationship, including use for the purposes of processing payments, accounting, auditing, billing and collection and other support services;
+• to establish and maintain a business relationship, including the processing of payments, accounting, auditing, billing and other support services;

-– To ensure business policies are adhered to, e.g. policies covering security and internet use and to prevent unauthorised access and modifications to systems;
+• to ensure that business policies are adhered to.
+Such policies may include security and internet use and the prevention of unauthorised access and modifications to systems;

-– For recruitment and employment purposes and compliance with statutory requirements such as payroll, social security contributions and income tax deductions;
+• for recruitment and employment purposes and to comply with any statutory requirements such as payroll, social security contributions and income tax deductions; and

 Sharing the Personal Data

-In the course of conducting business, it might be necessary for us to share the data subject’s personal data with the following third-party recipients:
+In the course of conducting business, it might be necessary for Us to share the data subject’s personal data with third parties as indicated below:

-– Selected professionals and employees within the entity, on a need to know basis;
+• selected professionals and employees within AST, on a need to know basis;

-– Other entities or institutions that are involved in the process of facilitating our services / billing (e.g. banks, IT and accounting service providers);
+• other entities or institutions that are involved in the process of facilitating our services and/or billing process (e.g. banks, IT and accounting service providers);

-– Any business partners to whom the data subject may have requested that his/her personal data will be transferred;
+• any business partners to whom the data subject may have requested that his/her personal data will be transferred; and

-Personal data will not be transferred to third-parties located outside the EU or European Economic Area (EEA) unless specifically instructed to do so by the data subject.
+Personal data shall not be transferred to third parties located outside the EU or European Economic Area (EEA) unless specifically instructed to do so in writing by the data subject.
 However, there are instances whereby it would be necessary to transfer personal data to countries which are not subject to the same level of data protection legislation, such as:

-– When the services providers are located outside the EU/EEA;
+• when the service providers are located outside the EU/EEA;

-– If the data subject is situated outside the EU/EEA;
+• if the data subject is situated outside the EU/EEA; and

-– If there is a dispute in foreign jurisdictions.
+• if there is a dispute in foreign jurisdictions outside the EU/EEA.

-Personal data will only be retained exclusively for the period which is necessary to fulfil the purposes for which we collected it (the provision of the services and the ongoing business relationship with you) and thereafter, for the purpose of satisfying further legal and regulatory requirements or obligations to which we are subject.
+Personal data will only be retained exclusively for the period which is necessary to fulfil the purposes for which it was collected and thereafter, for the purpose of satisfying further legal and regulatory requirements or obligations to which We are subject.
 This period may also be extended further to be able to assert, exercise or defend possible future legal claims against or otherwise involving the data subject.

-With reference to invoices, credit notes and other similar documentation or information, including all personal information collected for compliance with our legal obligations in terms of applicable laws and regulations with respect to accounting, audit, tax and VAT, these will be normally retained for a period of ten (10) years from the date of the relevant submissions based upon legal obligations to which we are subject.
+With reference to invoices, credit notes and other similar documentation or information, including all personal information collected for compliance with our legal obligations in terms of applicable laws and regulations with respect to accounting, audit, tax and VAT, these will be retained for a period of ten (10) years from the date of the relevant submissions.

-Moreover, the above-mentioned time periods may be extended for longer periods when we have a legitimate interest related to exercising or defending legal claims or in case of inspections by relevant authorities.
+Moreover, the listed time periods may be further extended when We have a legitimate interest related to exercising or defending legal claims or in case of inspections by relevant authorities.